maxall41/DPXRust/README.md

 ## Usage

 Make sure that the SASA/ASA value for each atom is in the B-factor field before running DPXRust.
+We recommend generating SASA values with DSSP or Freesasa.

 Output CSV Example:
 ```shell